CloudGoBrrr/frontend/README.md

 The frontend is the web client for CloudGoBrrr.
 It not only shows you all files but allows you to singup, signin and manage your account.

+## How to install

+1. Get the latest release
+2. Extract it
+3. Create a config.js from config.example.js

 ## How to build

 ### Requirements